 1) Page 5, line 42: How were the seven sets of initial conditions selected?

 Response: Seven sets of initial conditions selected from the SC equilibrium run every 5 years apart from year 420 to 450 are used to initialize atmospheric components of the IE platform.
 The initial states for the single ocean model and the sea ice model are from the same initial set.
-We have clarified this in Page 7, Line 9-11.
+We have clarified this on Page 7, Line 9-11.

 2) Page 5, line 55: How long is the coupling step?

 Response: The single ocean model and the sea ice model are coupled with the ensemble mean flux of the multiple atmospheric members at every coupling step, one day for the ocean model and 60 minutes for the sea ice model.
-We have clarified this in Page 7, Line 12-15.
+We have clarified this on Page 7, Line 12-15.

 3) Figures 1-3 were too small for me to be able to see clearly.
 But from what I could see, the color bar on Figure 2(b) will need to be improved.
 Using a single color for most of the globe (dark green, from -1 to 0) is a poor choice.
 I would like to see contours at -0.25, -0.5, and -0.75.

 Response: Done as suggested.
-We redrawed Figure 2b (Figure 4b in the revised manuscript).
-Although the changes in the tropics are small, the cooling is significant in the eastern tropical Pacific, tropical Atlantic and some spots in the North Indian Ocean.
+We have redrawn Figure 2b (Figure 4b in the revised manuscript).
+Although the changes in the tropics are small, the cooling is significant in the eastern tropical Pacific, tropical Atlantic, and some spots in the North Indian Ocean.